jrosen48/utk-homepage/content/post/2022-07-13-new-paper-introduction-to-a-special-section-on-data-science-education-across-the-disciplines/index.md

 ---
-title: New paper - introduction to a special section on data science education across the disciplines
+title: New paper - intro to a special section of on data science education across the disciplines in the journal BJET
 author: Joshua Rosenberg
 date: '2022-07-13'
 slug: new-paper-introduction-to-a-special-section-on-data-science-education-across-the-disciplines